 The law of physics states that the bigger the light source, the softer the light and the beauty dish is no exception.

 I’ll be demonstrating the effects of some of these as well as showing you a number of popular ways to shoot using the beauty dish.
-I also demonstrate a two-light setup typical of magazine cover images in the “Mastering the Beauty Dish” chapter in our Fashion section.
+I also demonstrate a two-light setup typical of magazine cover images in the “Mastering the Beauty Dish” class in our Fashion photography courses section.